 - Q - What does club membership entitle parents to?

 A - Membership allows parents to participate in club events.
 From time to time the club also organizes adult ski technique sessions or waxing clinics for members.
-All members receive discounts at Deep Cove Outdoors (ski equipment - 15%), Different Bikes and Skis (15% to 20%) and Sigge's Sport Villa (10%).
+All members receive discounts (subject to change) at Deep Cove Outdoors (ski equipment - 15%), Different Bikes and Skis (15% to 20%) and Sigge's Sport Villa (10%).
 Part of the membership fee goes directly to paying for liability insurance.

 - Q - Why do parents need to sign the liability waivers before special events?